austinhuang0131/austinhuang0131.github.io/instagram-compare.md

 This page, like this entire website, is [open source](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/instagram-compare.md).
 All the credits are legit: I don't sponsor them, nor do they sponsor me.

 ## Wait, what if I only have a phone?
-Android users: Use [InstaGrabber](https://github.com/austinhuang0131/instagrabber).
-(I took it over from the OG)
+Android users: Use [Barinsta](https://f-droid.org/en/packages/me.austinhuang.instagrabber/), which is made by me.

 1. Get the app (This app does not entirely substitute the actual Instagram app, unfortunately).
-2. Log in (according to README).
+2. Go to "More" tab and add an account.
-3. Click either "Following" or "Follower", doesn't matter.
+3. After login, go to "Profile" tab.
+You can also search another user using the search button to compare someone else's followers/following.
-4. Wait till the list fully loads.
-Otherwise, the app will crash!
-Be patient.
+4. Click either "Following" or "Follower".
 5. Press the eye button on the top-right.
-You'll see your follower-following list being split into 3 categories.
+Be patient.
+You'll see your follower-following list being split into 4 categories.
-6. The app can't follow/unfollow, so you can click on profile, "Open in Instagram", and follow/unfollow.
+6. You can click on a profile to follow/unfollow.

 ## Wait, does this steal my password?
 No. This code snippet only pings 1 website, and that is Instagram's own GraphQL API.
 The only cookie read by the script is your user ID (`ds_user_id`).
 Nothing else is provided to the script.
 Here's the annotated un-minified version: